kittykatattack/learningPixi/README.md

 --------------

 You now know how to display sprites, but how do you make them move?
-That's easy: create a looping function using Pixi's `ticker` This is called a **game loop**.
+That's easy: create a looping function using Pixi's `Ticker` This is called a **game loop**.
 Any code you put inside the game loop will update 60 times per second.
 Here's some code you could write to make the `cat` sprite move